danielletkelly/just-for-me-please/poetry.md

 further into your depths

-I wade fearless and afraid
+I wade fearless afraid

-and trusting
+trusting

 because you see

 I've never been good at swimming

-*will you teach me?
+*will you teach me?*

-*will you make yourself into an ocean I can capture
+*will you make yourself into an ocean I can capture*

-*embrace and float in?
+*and embrace*

 I have a feeling